-Glucose-6-phosphate dehydrogenase deficiency is a genetic disorder that occurs almost exclusively in males.
-This condition mainly affects red blood cells, which carry oxygen from the lungs to tissues throughout the body.
+Glucose-6-phosphate dehydrogenase deficiency is a genetic disorder that affects red blood cells, which carry oxygen from the lungs to tissues throughout the body.
 In affected individuals, a defect in an enzyme called glucose-6-phosphate dehydrogenase causes red blood cells to break down prematurely.
 This destruction of red blood cells is called hemolysis.

 The most common medical problem associated with glucose-6-phosphate dehydrogenase deficiency is hemolytic anemia, which occurs when red blood cells are destroyed faster than the body can replace them.
 This type of anemia leads to paleness, yellowing of the skin and whites of the eyes (jaundice), dark urine, fatigue, shortness of breath, and a rapid heart rate.
 In people with glucose-6-phosphate dehydrogenase deficiency, hemolytic anemia is most often triggered by bacterial or viral infections or by certain drugs (such as some antibiotics and medications used to treat malaria).
 Hemolytic anemia can also occur after eating fava beans or inhaling pollen from fava plants (a reaction called favism).

 Glucose-6-phosphate dehydrogenase deficiency is also a significant cause of mild to severe jaundice in newborns.
 Many people with this disorder, however, never experience any signs or symptoms and are unaware that they have the condition.